areve/angular-bootstrap-starter/README.md

 ## To Install

-To download this package run `npm install angular-bootstrap-starter`
+To download this package run `npm install angular-bootstrap-starter`, the files will be downloaded to **node_modules/angular-bootstrap-starter** copy the files from there or use that as your working directory.

 To get started you need gulp, grunt and bower installed then run `npm install -g grunt grunt-cli gulp bower` (grunt and bower are used by dependencies).